llstewart/DateSparkConnect/replit.md

 ## Overview

-Local Explorer is a frontend-focused web application designed to help users discover local places and date ideas.
-The project is built as a single-page application using vanilla HTML, CSS, and JavaScript with modern styling frameworks.
+Local Explorer is a production-ready web application for discovering local places and generating personalized first date ideas.
+Built as a single-page application with vanilla HTML, CSS, and JavaScript, it features comprehensive filtering systems and is prepared for API integration.
+All sample data has been removed and the application is ready for GitHub deployment.

 ## System Architecture